bsmith89/longev-mgen/doc/submission.md

 Manual
 inspection supported the majority of these identifications.

+Annotations were compared across all genomes using dimensional reduction
+([@Fig:muri-comparison] panels B and C).
+In order to reduce the effects of redundancy on ordination, highly similar genomes were first clustered by complete-linkage at a 0.8 cosine similarity threshold.
+Clusters were then replaced by their mean counts before PCA.
+Finally, the original genomes were projected onto these PCs and visualized.

 ## Phylogenetics

 Predicted amino acid sequences for ORFs from all MAGs and all reference genomes